 White – Anemia/Shock

 Blue/Gray – Hypoxic (low oxygen)/Shock

-Getting your pet’s Capillary Refill Time (CRT) helps you to assess their blood pressure or the time that it takes for the capillaries in their gums to “refill” with blood.
+Getting your pet’s Capillary Refill Time (CRT) helps you assess their blood pressure or the time it takes for the capillaries in their gums to “refill” with blood.
 When a pet’s CRT is prolonged, it can indicate that their blood flow is not adequate to sustain proper health.
 Normal refill time is usually 1.5 – 2 seconds.
-If it takes longer than that it may indicate your pet is in or going into shock or may have certain heart diseases.
-You can also get your own personal CRT by pressing on one of your thumb nails with your other thumb.
-You will see the pink color blanche white when you push down and when you release, it will “refill” to pink very quickly.
+It may indicate your pet is in or going into shock or may have certain heart diseases if it takes longer than that.
+You can also get your own personal CRT by pressing on one of your thumbnails with your other thumb.
+You will see the pink color blanched white when you push down, and when you release it, it will “refill” to pink very quickly.
 This is the same concept on your pet, but you push on the pink part of their gums instead of your thumb.
-Some pets have varying amounts of black gums and although black color on the gums is normal, you will not be able to use this to assess a CRT.
+Some pets have varying amounts of black gums, and although black color on the gums is normal, you will not be able to use this to assess a CRT.
 Just find a pink area (even a small area will work) to use when checking vitals.